Site / About

 Visible review state

-Profile freshness, pricing freshness, publication state, and source review needs stay visible.
+Profile freshness, pricing freshness, public-page scope, and source context stay traceable.

 02